Sarita9178/Customer/README.md

 # Customers
 The Customers section makes you familiar with the customer account menu, and learn to manage customer accounts according to adding, deleting and modifying data.
 You will also learn how to manage the KYC and Bank Details of the customer.
 You can also check a particular customer's loyalty statement.

-Following is the menu of the customer:
+Following is the menu of a Subusers:

-*Customer group
+  * Customer group
-*Customers
+  * Customer
-*KYC details
+  * KYC Details
-*Bank details
+  * Bank Details
-*Loyalty statement
+  * Loyalty Statement

 ## Customer Group
 The customer group section of the admin portal clubs similar types of customers in the same groups.
 The admin needs to select a particular group while the customer creation.